ethereum/EIPs/EIPS/eip-draft-mcopy.md

 ## Rationale

-Production implementation of [exact-word memory copying](https://github.com/ethereum/solidity/blob/v0.8.0/libsolidity/codegen/CompilerUtils.cpp#L649) and
-[partial-word memory copying](https://github.com/ethereum/solidity/blob/v0.8.0/libsolidity/codegen/CompilerUtils.cpp#L665) can be found in the Solidity compiler.
+Production implementation of exact-word memory copying and partial-word memory copying can be found in the Solidity, Vyper and Fe compilers.

 With [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) the call overhead using the identity precompile was reduced from 700 to 100 gas.
 This is still prohibitive for making the precompile a reasonable alternative again.